-I study market structure and competition issues.
+I study market competition and anti-monopoly.
 I am especially interested in how antitrust law and competition policy shape our political economy and democracy.

 I am currently Director of Legal Policy at the Open Markets Institute and a visiting fellow with Yale Law School.
 I had previously been with the Open Markets Project at New America, where I researched consolidation across sectors, including in tech, media, finance, retail, and commodities.
 During the summer of 2014 I served as policy director for Zephyr Teachout during her gubernatorial bid in New York.
 Before that I was on a journalism fellowship in Delhi, India, where I reported on a grassroots political movement built around transparency legislation and the right to information.

 I studied political theory at Williams and law at Yale.
 While at Yale I pursued public interest litigation through the Mortgage Foreclosure Litigation Clinic, as well as through spending summers working at Gupta Wessler PLLC, Cohen Milstein Sellers & Toll, and the Consumer Financial Protection Bureau.

 My writing has appeared in the Yale Law Journal and Harvard Law & Policy Review, as well as in the New Republic, New York Times, Quartz, Washington Monthly, and the Washington Post, among other publications.
 My work has been cited by The Atlantic, Bloomberg, The Economist, Financial Times, New Republic, New York Times, Philadelphia Inquirer, Washington Post, and Wall Street Journal and I've appeared on C-SPAN, NPR, and Fox Business News.